Stipe Biuk: Los Angeles FC

 On 30 December 2022, Biuk signed a four-year contract with Major League Soccer side Los Angeles FC.

 Valladolid

 On 25 January 2024, Biuk was loaned to Segunda División side Real Valladolid, until the end of the season.
 On 8 July, after the club's promotion to La Liga, his buyout clause was activated, and he signed a permanent five-year deal with the Pucelanos.

 Loan to Hajduk Split

 Biuk made his return to Hajduk Split on a one-year loan move on 1 September 2024 from Valladolid.
-He will be wearing the number 27 shirt again, just as he did when he played for Hajduk Split two years ago.
+He was given the number 27 shirt again, which he had worn while playing for Hajduk Split two years prior.

+Widzew Łódź

+On 21 August 2026, Biuk moved on a free transfer to Ekstraklasa club Widzew Łódź, signing a contract until June 2029 with an option for another year.

 International career

 Following his good club form in the 2020–21 season, on 17 May 2021, Biuk was included in Igor Bišćan's 23-man squad for 2021 UEFA Under-21 Euro knockout stage.
 He made his debut on 31 May in the 2–1 quarter-final defeat to Spain, coming on for Lovro Majer in the 78th minute.
 He won a penalty deep in injury time, which Luka Ivanušec successfully converted and took the game to extra time; however, Javi Puado's second goal knocked Croatia out of the tournament.